"Why Vegan" Series: Veganism and the Environment, the Effects of Going Vegan on our Planet

 Links and resources mentioned in the episode:

-- Our online course The Roadmap our online course to help you make more vegan choices or go vegan.
+- Our online course The Roadmap our online course to help you make more vegan choices or go vegan (part of our new vegan online cooking school).

 - Full index to the United Nations report "Livestock's Long Shadow"